Moremar/IT_tutorials/CyberSecurity/Security/Cryptography.md

 ### ECC (Elliptic Curve Cryptography)

 ECC is an asymmetric public/private key algorithm used a lot in mobile devices.
-It is based on the algebraic structure of elliptic curves upon over finite fields.
+It is based on the algebraic structure of elliptic curves over finite fields.
 ECC provides better security than an equivalent size RSA key (a 256-bit ECC key is as secure as a RSA 2048-bit key).

 ### PGP (Pretty Good Privacy) and GPG (GNU Privacy Guard)